Pre-Production Planning for Shorts: Boost Your Film Success

 Finding Suitable Locations

-Discovering the right location feels like a treasure hunt.
-Imagine that vintage cafe down the street—it might just be the character your scene needs.
-I once stumbled upon an abandoned warehouse that added an eerie atmosphere without breaking the bank.
 Pro tip: Use tools like Google Earth to scout locations virtually before visiting in person.
-Think about the story you’re telling and how each backdrop supports it.
-Lighting, accessibility, and noise levels play a big role too.
+Think about your story and how your reach backdrop supports it.
+Lighting, accessibility, and noise levels play a significant role, too.
 Mixing different types of locations can add depth and variety to your film, making it visually engaging.

 Obtaining Necessary Permits